boyeln/crown/readme.md

   Configuration
     crown adheres to the the .npmrc file within your home directory.

+  Terminology
+    Each package is regarded as a kingdom, and its dependencies are its neighboring kingdoms.
+Each kingdom (if it's a proper aristocracy) has one or more monarchs (the versions of the package).
+The reigning monarch (the version tagged with latest), is known as the Queen.
+Each kingdom (package) must have exactly one queen (latest version) at any given point.
+Opposed to the usual aristocracy systems, the youngest (newest) monarch (version) should always rule (be tagged as latest).
 ```

 You can also use `crown` as a module like so: